Bluma Zeigarnik

-Bluma Zeigarnik (Блю́ма Ву́льфовна Зейга́рник, /ru/; – 24 February 1988) was a Soviet psychologist of Lithuanian origin, a member of the Berlin School of experimental psychology and the so-called Vygotsky Circle.
+Bluma Zeigarnik (Блю́ма Ву́льфовна Зейга́рник, /ru/; – 24 February 1988) was a Soviet psychologist and a member of the Berlin School of experimental psychology and the so-called Vygotsky Circle.
 She contributed to the establishment of experimental psychopathology as a separate discipline in the Soviet Union in the post-World War II period.

 In the 1920s she conducted a study on memory, in which she compared memory in relation to interrupted and completed tasks.
 She had found that interrupted tasks are remembered better than completed ones; this is now known as the Zeigarnik effect.
 From 1931 she worked in the Soviet Union.
 She is considered one of the co-founders of the Department of Psychology at the Moscow State University.
 In 1983 she received the Lewin Memorial Award for her psychological research.

 Early life and education

-Zeigarnik was born as Ženya Bluma Gerštein (or Geršteinaitė) into a Jewish family in Prienai, Suwałki Governorate (now in Lithuania) to Wulf and Ronya Feiga Gerštein, as their only child.
-Her primary language was Russian, although she was also able to speak Yiddish, Lithuanian, and Polish.
+Zeigarnik was born as Ženya Bluma Gerštein into a Jewish family in Prienai in Suwałki Governorate of the Russian Empire (present-day Lithuania) to Wulf Gerštein and Ronya Feiga Rozengard, as their only child.
+Her primary languages were Yiddish and Russian, although she was also able to speak Lithuanian and Polish.
 Bluma's parents informally adopted her future husband, Albert Zeigarnik, and paid for education of both children abroad.

-In her autobiographic note, which she wrote in 1927 as it was required for her doctorate thesis and which is available from the archive of the Humboldt University, she wrote that until she was 15, she took private lessons and in 1916 she entered the [fifth grade of] Reimann–Dalmatov Gymnasium in Minsk, which she left in 1918 after passing the final exam.
-In 1920–1922 she attended at lectures at the Department of Humanities of Lithuanian Higher Courses of Study in Kaunas [now Vytautas Magnus University].
+In her autobiographic note, which she wrote in 1927 as it was required for her doctorate thesis and which is available from the archive of the Humboldt University of Berlin, she wrote that until she was 15, she took private lessons, and in 1916, she entered the fifth grade of Reimann–Dalmatov Gymnasium in Minsk, which she left in 1918 after passing the final exam.
+From 1920 to 1922, she attended lectures at the Department of Humanities of Lithuanian Higher Courses of Study in Kaunas (now Vytautas Magnus University).

 In May 1922, the future couple left for Berlin, where he studied at the Polytechnic Institute and she at the University of Berlin.
 They married in Kaunas on January 9, 1924.
 At the University of Berlin, she met Kurt Lewin and upon graduation assisted him in his experimental work.
 She graduated in 1925 and received a Doctoral degree from the same university in 1927.
-She described the Zeigarnik effect in a thesis prepared under the supervision of Kurt Lewin.
+She described the Zeigarnik effect in a thesis prepared under the Lewin's supervision.